Rayleigh scattering: History

+In c.
+1506–1510, Leonardo da Vinci conjectured that the scattering of sunlight by small particles in the atmosphere gave the sky its blue hue, and analysis of his paintings suggest that he understood the influence of particle size on the scattering of light.

 In 1869, while attempting to determine whether any contaminants remained in the purified air he used for infrared experiments, John Tyndall discovered that bright light scattering off nanoscopic particulates was faintly blue-tinted.
-He conjectured that a similar scattering of sunlight gave the sky its blue hue, but he could not explain the preference for blue light, nor could atmospheric dust explain the intensity of the sky's color.
+While he proposed that this phenomenon explained the blueness of the sky, he could not explain the preference for blue light, nor could atmospheric dust explain the intensity of the sky's color.

 In 1871, Lord Rayleigh published two papers on the color and polarization of skylight to quantify Tyndall's effect in water droplets in terms of the tiny particulates' volumes and refractive indices.
 In 1881, with the benefit of James Clerk Maxwell's 1865 proof of the electromagnetic nature of light, he showed that his equations followed from electromagnetism.
 In 1899, he showed that they applied to individual molecules, with terms containing particulate volumes and refractive indices replaced with terms for molecular polarizability.

+It was this paper that established the basic scientific model for the color of the sky.